 Only about two-thirds of businesses stay open for more than two years.
 Only half of businesses make it to their fifth year, and only a third make it to their tenth year.
 Sustaining growth is key to making sure your business stays around for the long haul.

-If you want your business to thrive for years to come, you’ll need to select the right growth marketing strategies.
+If you want your business to thrive for years to come, you’ll need to select the right growth marketing strategies for scaling your business.
 Today, we’ll break down 12 growth marketing strategies you can use to sustain your business.

 What are growth marketing strategies?

 Growth marketing strategies are centered around retention and keep an eye on the long-term success of your business.
 After all, true growth also entails retaining your existing customer base.
 And when you select a growth marketing strategy, you’ll probably use it for the long haul.

 We go over 12 different growth marketing strategies, so you can choose the ones that will work best for your business.

 We’ll start with the foundational strategies you need even before selecting specific growth marketing strategies.
 First, you’ll need to create buyer personas, understand the marketing funnel’s mechanics, and set goals for your growth efforts.

 To know which growth marketing strategies will work best, you need to know your target audience and what motivates them.
 The best way to start is by creating buyer personas.
 Buyer personas help you understand how to best tailor growth marketing strategies to satisfy your customers.

 Remember each persona describes a very specific customer and their position, but you can still create multiple buyer personas to cover all your bases.
 The following is some information to help guide you in creating your buyer persona: